Sa18-f/Real-Estate-auth/README.md

 ## npm Packages Used

+- `aos`: Library for animating elements as they scroll into view
+- `animate.css`: Library for adding CSS animations to elements
 - `react`: JavaScript library for building user interfaces
 - `react-router-dom`: Declarative routing for React applications
 - `react-hook-form`: Form validation library for React